danielvegamyhre/autograd-for-dummies/README.md

 ### Example: Simple Neural Network (Feed-Forward Multilayer Perceptron)

-`autograd.nn` contains a simple neural network library, which contains building blocks for simple neural nets such as neurons, layers, and even a MLP (multi-layer perceptron.
+`autograd.nn` contains a simple neural network library, which contains building blocks for simple neural nets such as neurons, layers, and even a MLP (multi-layer perceptron).

 `autograd.utils` contains some important utilities such as common loss functions, regularization techniques, and more.